BloomTech-Labs/mydish-be/README.md

 ### Install PSQL

+> If you already have PSQL installed, you can skip this step.

+For Windows follow the steps in [this link](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/).

+- [pgAdmin](https://www.pgadmin.org/) is recommended as the PSQL GUI for windows users

+For Mac follow the steps in [this link](https://www.robinwieruch.de/postgres-sql-macos-setup).

+- [Postico](https://eggerapps.at/postico/) is recommended as the PSQL GUI for Mac users

 ### Set up local database

 - Create a database locally with your psql username and password, name it `mydishdb`